 Cadiz is filled with local markets to gorge and grab a tipple, which is epic on a weekend!
 Also, be sure to stop off for the views at Torre Tavira and the history at Castillo de Santa Catalina.
 They’re both stunning.

 13.)
 San Sebastian

-Set atop a hill and seperated by a deep gorge, you’ll be hard-pressed to find a more dramatic city when you’re in Spain.
+Set atop a hill and separated by a deep gorge, you’ll be hard-pressed to find a more dramatic city and it’s totally stunning to see.